 Rates of PTSD should be viewed in the context of broader population-level exposure rates to traumatic events.
-Large community surveys indicate that 50% to 75% of people report experiencing at least one lifetime traumatic event [39].
-A U.S. survey from 2001-2003 of 5,692 participants 18 years of age or older found lifetime PTSD prevalence rates of 6.8% overall-3.6% in men and 9.7% in women.
-Also found were past-year prevalence rates of 3.5% overall, with 1.8% in men and 5.2% in women.
-These rates were very similar to those of a large survey in the early 1990s that found a lifetime PTSD prevalence rate of 7.8% overall, with 5% in men and 10.4% in women [39].
+Results from a national epidemiologic survey found a lifetime PTSD prevalence of 6% in a sample of more than 36,000 U.S. adults [41].
+The sample was surveyed in 2012-2013 and found lifetime PTSD prevalence rates of 4% in men and 8% in women.
+Also found were past-year prevalence rates of 3% in men and 6% in women.
+These rates were very similar to those of a large survey from 2001-2003 that found a lifetime PTSD prevalence rate of 6.8% overall, with 3.6% in men and 9.7% in women [41].

-A study of the possible influence of changes in DSM-5 PTSD diagnostic criteria on current validity of PTSD epidemiologic data obtained using DSM-IV criteria found little to no effect.
-Population estimates using DSM-IV criteria remain valid [40].
+A study of the possible influence of changes in DSM-5-TR PTSD diagnostic criteria on current validity of PTSD epidemiologic data obtained using DSM-IV criteria found little to no effect.
+Population estimates using DSM-IV criteria remain valid [42].

 As noted, PTSD has long been observed to develop in only a minority of persons exposed to traumatic experience, suggesting that individual differences largely account for variation in PTSD rates that are independent of trauma event factors.
-This hypothesis has been confirmed in numerous studies and has prompted intensive investigation into individual risk factors to identify opportunities for prevention and early intervention [41].
+This hypothesis has been confirmed in numerous studies and has prompted intensive investigation into individual risk factors to identify opportunities for prevention and early intervention [43].

 An under-appreciated risk factor for PTSD is the sudden unexpected death of a loved one.
 Although an emotionally traumatic event for many, it has been long under-recognized because the origin is interpersonal but lacking violent or other fear-inducing action.
-The traumatic potential of interpersonal loss was first identified by interviews of 2,181 persons in the Detroit area, which found that sudden unexpected death of a loved one was the most frequent precipitating event in those with PTSD (occurring in 31% of all PTSD cases) and represented a moderate risk factor of PTSD [42].
-The authors concluded that the sudden unexpected death of a loved one is an important triggering event of PTSD in the community and is overlooked by the focus on combat, rape, and assaultive violence [42].
+The traumatic potential of interpersonal loss was first identified by interviews of 2,181 persons in the Detroit area, which found that sudden unexpected death of a loved one was the most frequent precipitating event in those with PTSD (occurring in 31% of all PTSD cases) and represented a moderate risk factor of PTSD [44].
+The authors concluded that the sudden unexpected death of a loved one is an important triggering event of PTSD in the community and is overlooked by the focus on combat, rape, and assaultive violence [44].

-Transgenerational trauma was first identified and reported in 1966, based on the clinical observation of offspring of Holocaust survivors [43].
+Transgenerational trauma was first identified and reported in 1966, based on the clinical observation of offspring of Holocaust survivors [45].
 This was quickly followed by many case reports and a growing understanding that "survivor syndrome" was a condition transmitted from one generation to the next.
 Uncontrolled studies described diverse cognitive and affective symptoms common to survivors and their children, including distrust of the world, impaired parental function, chronic despair, inability to communicate feelings, pervasive fear of danger, separation anxiety, and overprotectiveness within a narcissist family structure.
-These were followed by the publication of studies identifying resiliency factors [44].
-The offspring of Holocaust survivors have been extensively studied to understand the biologic and psychologic contributions to intergenerational PTSD, and the relevance of this research extends to survivors and offspring of genocides in Rwanda, Nigeria, Cambodia, Armenia, and the former Yugoslavia [44; 45].
+These were followed by the publication of studies identifying resiliency factors [46].
+The offspring of Holocaust survivors have been extensively studied to understand the biologic and psychological contributions to intergenerational PTSD, and the relevance of this research extends to survivors and offspring of genocides in Rwanda, Nigeria, Cambodia, Armenia, and the former Yugoslavia [46; 47].
 The study of intergenerational PTSD transmission has broadened to include survivors and offspring of disasters, impoverished high-crime urban environments, and other environments where trauma exposure is prevalent.